 \paragraph*{Educational gaps.}

-\ It is probably fair to say that most physicists and modelers have never heard about mathematical program specifications, not to mention FP and dependently typed languages.
-In much the same way, most computer scientist have hardly been exposed to the language of mathematical physics, say, for example, that of \citet{courant89, arnold1989mathematical, barenblatt1996scaling, Kuznetsov:1998:EAB:289919}.
+\ It is probably fair to say that most physicists and modellers have never heard of mathematical program specifications, not to mention FP and dependently typed languages.
+In much the same way, most computer scientists have hardly been exposed to the language of mathematical physics, say, for example, that of \citet{courant89, arnold1989mathematical, barenblatt1996scaling, Kuznetsov:1998:EAB:289919}.

-Originally very close to elementary set theory and calculus, this language has evolved over the last decades and fragmented into a multitude of dialects or DSLs, perhaps through the pervasive usage of imperative programming and computer-based modelling.